gowthamiv/agile-retrospective/README.md

 # Agile Retrospective
-A POC for agile retrospective for as sprint in agile.
+A POC for agile retrospective for a sprint in agile.

 #Prerequisites
 Nodejs